anandsingh16/Technical_Assessment/Technical_Assessment.md

 # Tech Assessment for Test Automation Engineers

-In this test assignment, we would like to ask you to create two small test suits.
+In this test assignment, we would like to ask you to create three small test suites.

 ## 1. Upload a valid file (PDF) from windows drag drop